 The Museums of the Umpqua Valley offer a myriad of fun, interactive and hands-on experience for children of all ages.
-Browse the briefs below and contact our Education Director for further information.
+Browse the briefs below and contact our Education Director for further information and pricing.

 “Picture Perfect” Historic Snapshots

 The Douglas County Museum has an amazing archive of more than 24,000 historic photos.
 These photos are available to educators as digital images for teachers to use them as supplemental visual components within the classroom.

 Here is a list of frequently asked questions concerning field trips at the museum Click here

 For more information, or to schedule a class or group, please fill out the form below and someone will get back to you right away.

 Paraffin wax was first distilled in 1830, and revolutionized candle-making, as it was an inexpensive material which produced a high-quality, odorless candle that burned reasonably cleanly.